MonicBuilder/Monic/README.md

 ## The syntax and capabilities
 ### Including files

-To include an external file into the current need to use the `#include` directive
+To include an external file into the current need to use the `#include` directive.

 ```js
 //#include file.js